-

 Step 1: Creating search.XML file

-<OpenSearchDescription xmlns="http://a9.com/-/spec/opensearch/1.1/" xmlns:moz="http://www.mozilla.org/2006/browser/search/"> <script/> <ShortName>Site Name</ShortName> <Description>Site Description (eg: Search sitename)</Description> <InputEncoding>UTF-8</InputEncoding> <Image width="16" height="16" type="image/x-icon">Favicon url</Image> <Url type="application/x-suggestions+json" method="GET" template="http://suggestqueries.google.com/complete/search?output=firefox&q={searchTerms}" /> <Url type="text/html" method="GET" template="http://yoursite.com/?s={searchTerms}" /> <SearchForm>http://yoursite.com/</SearchForm> </OpenSearchDescription>
+<OpenSearchDescription xmlns="http://a9.com/-/spec/opensearch/1.1/" xmlns:moz="http://www.mozilla.org/2006/browser/search/"> <script/> <ShortName>Site Name</ShortName> <Description>Site Description (eg: Search sitename)</Description> <InputEncoding>UTF-8</InputEncoding> <Image width="16" height="16" type="image/x-icon">Favicon url</Image> <Url type="application/x-suggestions+json" method="GET" template="http://suggestqueries.google.com/complete/search?output=firefox&q={searchTerms}" /> <Url type="text/html" method="GET" template="http://example.com/?s={searchTerms}" /> <SearchForm>http://example.com/</SearchForm> </OpenSearchDescription>

 Step 2: Upload the file to the root folder of your website